harrisonjohlayton/robust_public_transport/README.md

 # robust_public_transport
-using graph theory to similate a robust public transport network
+using graph theory to automate the rerouting of the St Lucia bus network in the case of flooding.
+The current model contains Latitude, Longitude and elevation data of several bus routes and nearby roads.
+Various graph theory principles are used to automatically reroute buses.

 to run the basic simulation, run
 * python main.py